 No. Our Garden Series™, Premier Series™ and Premier Pro Series™ buildings include on-site installation by authorized installers at no additional cost.

 Are there any additional costs?

-All material and construction costs are included in the base price, except for concrete slabs or footings and work done outside the normal installation process such as hauling away an existing structure or debris, site leveling, etc. Fees relating to engineered drawings, permits and in some cases, local delivery also may apply.
+All material and construction costs are included in the base price, except for concrete slabs or footings and work done outside the normal installation process such as hauling away an existing structure or debris.
+Tuff Shed does charge fees for site leveling more than 4″, for generator rental when jobsite has no electricity available, for inaccessible installation sites that require carrying of materials long distances and for installations that don’t have at least 18″ clearance around the structure.
+We ask the customer to inform us of any of these circumstances at the point of purchase.
+Fees relating to engineered drawings, permits and delivery also may apply.
 Any such additional costs are clearly detailed for customers by their Tuff Shed sales consultant upon placing an order.

 What about accessories?

 There are numerous accessories available for each Garden Series, Premier Series and Premier Pro Series building model.
-For more information and pricing on the accessories available for each building model, please refer to the “Building Model” tab on this website, or consult your local Tuff Shed sales consultant.
+For more information and pricing on the accessories available for each building model, please refer to the “Build-A-Quote” section on this website, or consult your local Tuff Shed sales consultant.

 What kind of siding do you use?

 We use different siding materials on different products.
 All our standard siding products are manufactured by Louisiana Pacific™.
 This includes LP SmartSide panel, and LP SmartSide panel with Silver Tech radiant barrier technology.
 These products are treated to resist moisture and insect damage, designed to stay straight and hold paint extremely well, are manufactured using environmentally friendly methods and are covered by a manufacturer’s 50-Year Limited Warranty.